 Hevo Data helps you directly transfer data from Google Search Console to BigQuery in a completely hassle-free & automated manner.
 Hevo is fully managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.

-Hevo takes care of all your data preprocessing needs required to set up a connection from Google Search Console to BigQuery and lets you focus on key business activities.
+Hevo takes care of all the data preprocessing required to set up a connection from Google Search Console to BigQuery, allowing you to focus on key business activities.

 Follow Hevo’s guide for connecting Google Search Console to BigQuery using No-Code Data Pipeline: